MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 # Service limits and quotas

-This article is both a quick reference and detailed description of Azure AI Multimodal Intelligence service quotas and limits.
+This article is both a quick reference and detailed description of Azure AI Content Understanding service quotas and limits.

 ## File limits
 Each modality covers a set of MIME file types.